-Tim is a coordinator within the Sida-funded GRAID (Guidance for Resilience in the Anthropocene – Investments for Development) programme.
-Tim’s role within GRAID is to coordinate case study comparisons, modelling, and reviews to synthesise key insights from social-ecological systems research that can contribute to resilient development.
+Daw is a coordinator within the Sida-funded GRAID (Guidance for Resilience in the Anthropocene – Investments for Development) programme.
+Daw’s role within GRAID is to coordinate case study comparisons, modelling, and reviews to synthesise key insights from social-ecological systems research that can contribute to resilient development.

-Tim leads the research project, Sustainable Poverty Alleviation from Coastal Ecosystem Services (SPACES).
-This involves over 30 colleagues from Kenya, Mozambique and Europe empirically investigating how coastal ecosystems contribute to people’s wellbeing.
-SPACES uses social and natural science fieldwork and analysis as well as participatory workshops and dialogues with stakeholders at different levels to disseminate findings and co-create potential solutions.
+From 2013-2017 Daw led the research project, Sustainable Poverty Alleviation from Coastal Ecosystem Services (SPACES).
+This involved over 30 colleagues from Kenya, Mozambique and Europe empirically investigating how coastal ecosystems contribute to people’s wellbeing.
+SPACES used social and natural science fieldwork and analysis as well as participatory workshops and dialogues with stakeholders at different levels to disseminate findings and co-create potential solutions.

-SPACES is funded by the UK government through the Ecosystem Services for Poverty Alleviation (ESPA) Program and builds on a previous project, Participatory Modelling of Wellbeing Tradeoffs in Coastal Kenya (P-mowtick).
+SPACES was funded by the UK government through the Ecosystem Services for Poverty Alleviation (ESPA) Program and built on a previous project, Participatory Modelling of Wellbeing Tradeoffs in Coastal Kenya (P-mowtick).
 P-mowtick combined ecosystem modelling, wellbeing analysis and participatory models and scenarios to explore ‘taboo trade-offs’ in the wellbeing of poor coastal stakeholders under different development scenarios.

 He collaborates with a range of government and non-government colleagues from East Africa, and has worked with international organisations such as FAO, UNDP and the WorldFish Centre.

 Research news | 2020-03-31

 Marine resources and the benefits from the ocean are not equitably distributed.
 Ocean economics is in need of a shift, report says

 Computational approach can reveal intricate interactions among stakeholders and help prevent unintended policy outcomes